abhay0kashyap/future-of-work_2035/README.md

 The world of work is changing faster than ever.
 By 2035:

-- Many traditional jobs will evolve or disappear
+- Many of traditional jobs will evolve or disappear
 - New roles will emerge due to AI, robotics, and automation
 - Skills will matter more than degrees
 - Remote, hybrid, and decentralized work will become normal